Apolo-Technologies/coin-hive/README.md

 })();
 ```

-Now your CoinHive miner would be mining on `supportXMR.com` pool, using your monero address.
+Now your CoinHive miner would be mining on `supportZRM.com` pool, using your zerium address.

 You can also do this using the CLI: